 Hitachi ID Privileged Access Manager

 Hitachi ID Privileged Access Manager is a system for securing access to privileged accounts.
 It works by regularly randomizing privileged passwords on workstations, servers, network devices and applications.
-Random passwords are encrypted and stored on at least two replicated credential vaults.
+Random passwords are encrypted and stored in two or more replicated credential vaults.

 Access to privileged accounts may be disclosed:

 - To applications, replacing embedded passwords.

 - To Windows workstations and servers, which need them to start services.
 Password changes and access disclosure are closely controlled and audited,